 In another story about Beaumont, a Valley College President again got the last laugh.
 In the days before air-conditioning, office windows stood open in the summer.
 Beaumont used to park an old pickup truck outside the window of the College President.
 It a noisy and smoky vehicle, and Beaumont used to rev the engine, perhaps deliberatedly, sending clouds of smoke into the office.
 In an unrelated matter, Beaumont was also very slow about filing grades every semester -- leaving them on his desk even after they were all made up.
 So one year, the President removed the distributor cap from the motor of Beaumont's pickup.
 Suspecting who had done it, Beaumont stormed into the President's office.
 The distributor cap would be returned when the grades were turned it.
 So Beaumont turned in his grades but then vowed that he would never again park his truck where the President could find it!
 Just the point.

 With his reverence for science, Beaumont had the good fortune to cross paths with one of the greatest men of science in the 20th century.
 Albert Einstein was a visiting professor at the California Institute of Technology for a couple of months three times, at the beginning of 1931, 1932, and 1933.
 This was at the invitation of its President, Robert A. Millikan, a significant physicist in his own right (and the eponym of my own Junior High School in Sherman Oaks, California).
 Einstein played the violin, and Caltech made inquires about people who might play Mozart Quartets with him.
-As it happened, Beaumont had been playing the viola at Pasadena City College (where he would later be a football teammate of Jackie Robinson [1919–1972]).
+As it happened, Beaumont had been playing the viola at Pasadena City College (where he would later be a football teammate of Jackie Robinson [1919Ė1972]).
 The inquiry found him, and he ended up playing Quartets with Einstein.
 This was probably in 1933, when Beaumont would have been seventeen.
 Unfortunately, I have no information on any recollections about Einstein that Beaumont might have related.
 As it happened, during Einstein's second visit at Caltech (1932), he met Abraham Flexner, who wanted to recruit him for the project he was forming, the Institute for Advanced Study in Princeton.
 That summer, at Oxford, Flexner and Einstein finalized the deal, and so while Einstein was in Pasadena in 1933, he had already arranged to start at the Institute.
-After a last sojourn in Europe, Einstein returned to live in Princeton in December 1933, where he spent the rest of his life.
+After a last sojourn in Europe (but not to Germany, where the Nazis had taken over and raided Einstein's homes), Einstein returned to live in Princeton in December 1933, where he spent the rest of his life.

 I was still a student at Grant High School, across the street from Valley College, when I began hearing about Beaumont.
 A friend of mine had been sitting in on his classes.
 Finally, I sat in on one myself.
 Everything I had heard about Beaumont was in that lecture, the Christian baiting, the "Park your Bible in the hallway," and the paeans to the great common sense of science.
 Lucretius was in there, whose Epicurean On the Nature of Things is certainly the ancient version of Beaumont's scientism.
 At the time this put me off, as to a considerable degree it still does, but there was no denying the power of the delivery, the personality, the passion, and the commitment -- all for something in general, rationality, that I still endorse wholeheartedly.
 It was a great act, and a towering paradigm of philosophical engagement.
 I have no idea if I have that kind of presence or influence on students.
 I know I am never as provocative -- even when I am pushing jury nullifcation.